 GST for Traders – Reporting in ITR-3

-Turnover as per ITR must match with sales reported in GST Return to avoid any mismatch notice.
-If the trader does not have GST Registration, he/she need not report details of GSTIN in the Income Tax Return.
+Turnover as per ITR must match with sales reported in the GST Return to avoid any mismatch notice.
+If the trader does not have GST Registration, they need not report details of GSTIN in the Income Tax Return.
 If the trader has income from any business other than securities trading and has GST Registration, it is advisable to report the trading turnover from securities trading under Non-GST Supply in the GST Return.

 FAQs